- Huge improvements to stage 2 of P-1 when lots of memory is available.

 Joining GIMPS is usually as simple as downloading and running the program, answering a few questions, and the program does the rest.

 There are cash awards for discovering a new Mersenne prime!

 If you have not done so, create your UserID.
 It's optional, but required to check your account details, computer status and performance statistics and to assign computers to your user ID.

-Download the appropriate free program for your OS and proceed to Step 3:
+Download the appropriate free program for your OS (see below for GPU software) and proceed to Step 3:

 Enter your optional userID created on the website in Step 1, and optionally name your computer.
 We recommend Windows users select Options » Start at Bootup or Start at Logon.